rendrjs/rendr-app-template/README.md

 ## Getting Started With Rendr

+It's worthwhile to read the first [blog post](http://nerds.airbnb.com/weve-launched-our-first-nodejs-app-to-product), which has some background on Rendr and its *raison d'être*.

 This basic Rendr app looks like a hybrid between a standard client-side MVC Backbone.js app and an Express app, with a little Rails convention thrown in.

 Check out the directory structure: